magpie-repos/dino-game-remake/README.md

 A remake of the classic chrome dino game in Godot with GDScript.
 This is a learning project to help familiarize myself with game dev and expand my understanding of the Godot engine.

 - Created: 24-12-01
-- Status: Dev
+- Status: Polish/Publish
-- Total Time: 15h 15m
+- Total Time: 16h 45m

   ## TASKS
+- [ ] Publish
+	- Prepare Itch Assets
+	- Clean up project & code
+= [ ] Polish
+	- [ ] Add art assets
+	- [ ] Playtest and tune
+	- [ ] More obstacles as score increases
 - [x] Scope
 - [x] Player Dino
 	- [x] Player Jump